OldBeafantles/Asurix-bot/README.md

   * [X] Bug#3 - Infinite loop when the bot can't log in
   * [X] Bug#4 - Can't detect if the git repo is outdated
   * [X] Bug#5 - Clear function doesn't work on non-Windows OS
+  * [X] Bug#7 - Can't load remaining modules at bot's start if one of them was wrong.

 ## Upcoming features

 * Bot's profile customization
 * Moderating commands
+* Hunger games module

 ## Troubleshooting